For people who are looking for functional, realty based self-defense...

 My martial arts training at the Kung Fu Academy is a source of pride for me personally, It serves as a constant reminder to me that I have untapped potential.
 Martial arts is a huge source of positivism and motivation in my life.

 I know that I can handle any challenge that comes my way.

 I know that whatever may happen or however hard it may be, it’s all still nothing compared to the perseverance and dedication it takes to learn martial arts.

 Thank you, instructors, Kevin and Renee for instilling in me a hard work ethic.

 "Training in martial arts is not "easy" but the rewards are endless. "

 "I am in love with this school and the people who work here."

 The people at the Kung Fu Academy have been like a second family to me and my son for over 6 years.

-instructor Kevin is both challenging and encouraging at the same time.
-He and his family brings out the best in me and my kids. training in martial arts is not "easy" but the rewards are endless.
+Instructor Kevin is both challenging and encouraging at the same time.
+He and his family bring out the best in me and my kids. training in martial arts is not "easy" but the rewards are endless.

-The Kung Fu Academy has not only Kung fu but Escrima, Muay Thai and Judo.
+The Kung Fu Academy has not only Kung fu but also Escrima, Muay Thai, and Judo.
 This is not a place to just get your black belt, it's a second home where my journey never ends.